Floorp-Projects/Floorp/testing/marionette/client/docs/advanced/stale.rst

 behalf.
 References to elements are also not passed from server to client.
 A unique id is generated for each element that gets referenced and a mapping of id to element object is stored on the server.
-When commands such as :func:`~HTMLElement.click` are run, the client sends the element's id along with the command.
+When commands such as :func:`~WebElement.click` are run, the client sends the element's id along with the command.
 The server looks up the proper DOM element in its reference table and executes the command on it.